 Under the Go Green Committee’s efforts, Earth Day at Asbury Solomons has become a monthly series of events and lectures.
 Our annual celebration opens the community to students and other groups to highlight and promote the importance of environmental stewardship.

-The Go Green Committee also gets credit for expanding the community’s recycling efforts to such a degree that Asbury Solomons earned the Maryland Recycling Network’s Outstanding Environmental and Community Leadership Award in 2016.
+In fact, the Go Green Committee gets credit for expanding the community’s recycling efforts to such a degree that Asbury Solomons earned the Maryland Recycling Network’s Outstanding Environmental and Community Leadership Award in 2016.
 In one year, approximately 175 tons of materials were recycled rather than sent to a landfill.

 Meet Sue Hu, a former science teacher whose efforts with our Go Green Committee have been integral to its growth.